WE’RE HIRING!

 We all have periods in our lives where we feel stuck.
 Karen will work with you to identify the thoughts, behaviors, and emotions that have you stuck and help you find new ways of engaging with your world so that you can move toward a healthier, more fulfilled life.
 She would be honored to join you on this journey if you would like to schedule an appointment.

-Rebecca Stevens is a Licensed Professional Counselor (LPC) in the state of Georgia who has 4 years of experience partnering with adolescents, adults, and couples seeking help with depression, anxiety, PTSD, grief, women’s issues, and relationship issues.
+Rebecca Stevens is a Licensed Professional Counselor (LPC) in Georgia with seven years of experience supporting adolescents, adults, and couples dealing with depression, anxiety, trauma/PTSD, grief, women’s issues, and relationship challenges.

 As a black, female licensed therapist, I bring a culturally sensitive and empowering approach to therapy, drawing from my own expe...